Federal direct loans

 Calculating your Cost of Attendance and making an application for loans: The London School of Hygiene & Tropical Medicine will not know that you wish to apply for US Federal Direct Loans until we receive a completed LSHTM loans cover sheet from you (despite any information you may receive from the US Department of Education suggesting that your information has been sent directly to us).
 Therefore, we would encourage all potential applicants to read these links carefully and follow the steps they contain:

 - How to make an application for loans (direct loans & private loans)

 General loan information: including loan disbursements, deferments and repayments; terms and conditions; and consumer information.

-The 2017-18 FAFSA will be open for applications far earlier in the year than has been the case previously.
-Prospective students should be aware that the School will only be processing loan requests for 2017-18 from July 2017 onwards.
+Prospective students should be aware that the School will only be processing loan requests for 2018-19 from early July 2018 onwards.

 In advance of this applicants are welcome to use our Application Flow Chart to check that that they have